mandober/rust-debrief/types/numbers/casts.md

 3. `int => INT`: from smaller to larger integer will
     - *zero-extend* if the source is unsigned
     - *sign-extend* if the source is signed

+- `f2i`: from a float to an integer will *round* the float towards zero
+  NOTE: currently this will cause Undefined Behavior if the rounded value cannot be represented by the target integer type.
+This includes Inf and NaN.
+This is a bug and will be fixed.
+- Casting from an integer to float will produce the floating point representation of the integer, rounded if necessary (rounding strategy unspecified)
+- Casting from an f32 to an f64 is perfect and lossless
+- Casting from an f64 to an f32 will produce the closest possible value (rounding strategy unspecified)
+  NOTE: currently this will cause Undefined Behavior if the value is finite but larger or smaller than the largest or smallest finite value representable by f32.
+This is a bug and will be fixed.

 ```rust
 // i <=> u